-Conformity assessment should be performed by the service provider and registered for the whole duration of the AVENUE project.
+Conformity assessment has to be performed by the service provider and registered for the whole duration of the AVENUE project.

-The service provider should ensure the conformity of the service to the project requirements (T2.2, D2.2) implementing following tasks for each service:
+The service provider ensures himself the conformity of the service to the project requirements (T2.2, D2.2) implementing following tasks for each service:

-- Identification of the applicable requirements - Translation of the requirements into a set of KPIs adequate to the service - Selection of all necessary measures so that the development process ensures compliance of the services with users' needs - Implementation of detailed tests and controls consistent with the pre-identified KPIs - Monitoring of the compliance of the service - Reporting to the AVENUE WP2 team leader - Decision on the go/no go to deliver the service to the users.
+- Identification of the applicable requirements - Translate the requirements in a set of KPIs adequate to the service - Selection of all measures necessary so that the development process ensures compliance of the services with users' needs - Implementation of detailed tests and controls consistent with the pre-identified KPIs - Monitoring of the compliance of the service - Reporting to the AVENUE WP2 team leader - Decision on the go/no go to deliver the service to the users.

-4.1.3 Satisfaction assessment
+4.1.3 Satisfaction & communication assessment

 The satisfaction assessment process is embedded in T8.3 Social impact evaluation (M6-M48).
-The aim of this subtask is to study the user experience, the user acceptance and the potential changes in mobility behaviour in the use of public transport systems that has been induced by the use of an AV.
+The aim of this subtask is to study the user experience, the user acceptance and the potential changes in mobility behavior in the use of public transport systems.

-Benefices for all users will be examined within this task, mainly the quality of service assessed with the following matrix:
+The services' benefits for all users will be examined within this task, mainly the quality of service regarding different aspects such as